-This course teaches Modern Standard Chinese (MSC) as a foreign language, designed for students with little or no previous knowledge of the language.
-It is designed to give beginners a basic level of communicative competence in Modern Standard Chinese (MSC - also known as Mandarin or Putonghua) and a brief introduction to Chinese language and civilisation integrated into instruction in the language.
+This course teaches Modern Standard Chinese (MSC) as a foreign language, designed for students with little or no previous knowledge of Chinese.
+It provides beginners with a basic level of communicative competence in Modern Standard Chinese (MSC - also known as Mandarin or Putonghua) and a brief introduction to Chinese language and civilisation integrated into the language instruction.

 - Semester 1 - 2022